|

 More of Doug Adams' books are available on Bob's Bookshelf |

 "See first, think later, then test."
 All three of these imperatives are important, but the third is often forgotten.
 We are supposed to be our own worst enemy: Science requires that we vigorously test our own theory, with experiments designed to refute it.
 We never prove our theory right, we only fail to disprove it.
 We should be remembered not for having been right, but rather for how hard we tried to prove ourselves wrong.
+Similar thoughts were echoed by Sir Arthur Conan Doyle in the voice of Sherlock Holmes:

 Another precept we scientists also often forget is that of